dangeo314/cse110lab1/index.md

 - [x] Quoting code
 - [x] External Links
 - [x] Section links
-- [x] Relative links (Link to another .md file or an image in your repo.
+- [x] [Relative links to screenshot](screenshots) (Link to another .md file or an image in your repo.
 If linking to an image, encode it as a regular link rather than an image.)
 - [x] Ordered and Unordered Lists
 - [x] Task lists